 A parent’s motion for child support enforcement must clearly outline what kind of punitive action should take place against the violator.
 The punishment sought can be civil or criminal.
 The motion also must reference the amount of money specified in the original order, the amount that has been paid up to the time of the enforcement request and the amount of the existing overdue support.

 An enforcement request must mention the alleged violations of the court’s order and the dates on which they took place.
-Because enforcement is often tricky if a noncustodial parent has decided to avoid paying at all costs, a custodial parent may consider retaining an attorney who can use all available legal means to get the supporting parent to pay what is owed.
+Because enforcement is often tricky if a noncustodial parent has decided to avoid paying at all costs, a custodial parent may consider retaining a Dallas family law attorney who can use all available legal means to get the supporting parent to pay what is owed.